iondodon/i3-switcher-x11/README.md

 sudo dpkg -i path/to/downloaded/i3-switcher-x11.deb
 ```

+`scrot` has to be installed.
+It is used to create screenshots of the workspaces that will be displayed in the switcher.

 After installing, add the following two lines in the `~/.config/i3/config` file.
 The first line will make the i3switcherX1 be a floating window.
 The second line will start the i3switcherx11 when i3wm starts.